SofiDevO/fake-platzi-store/README.md

-# Notes and Projects from the JavaScript Asynchrony Course
+# Notes and Projects from the JavaScript Asynchronism Course